>TOPICS

 World citizenship

 The Stoic view and above all Stoic cosmopolitanism also influenced Immanuel Kant.
 Thus, the position that human rights and international agreements occupy today in the concept of cosmopolitanism, is due to Kant’s impact.
-Just as Mark Aurelius saw in reason the legislating principle common to all human beings, accordingly, Kant spoke of ‘world citizenship‘.
+Just as Mark Aurelius saw in reason the legislating principle common to all human beings, Kant spoke of world citizenship.
 However, Kant linked this to a new concept of human rights as a cosmopolitan sphere of jurisdiction.

 Thanatos

 Indeed, the transition from the moral suppression of violence by the superego to the projection of repressed violence onto others is a gradual one.
-It can only be revealed, if we are still able to see our own potential action in the phantasm that seems to come from outside.
-According to Butler, this phantasmatic dimension of ‘substitutability’ often happens before any conscious deliberation; even before the ‘I’ comes into being.
-“Someone is experimenting with me in the midst of my [moral] experiment; it is not fully under my control.”12
+It can only be revealed if we are still able to see our potential action in the phantasm that seems to come from outside.
+According to Butler, this phantasmatic dimension of ’substitutability‘ often happens before any conscious deliberation; even before the ‚I‘ comes into being.

 State of Nature

-Kant – in this regard similar to Hobbes – considered the warlike relations between the nations as the ‘state of nature‘.
-Therefore, international agreements and internationally applicable law should maintain and secure the peace between states perpetually.
-Therefore, the civil legal order for the purpose of international peace consists of civil rights (the citizens of a state and that state); international law (between states), and world civil law (the rights between world citizens and states to which they do not belong).
+Kant – in this regard similar to Hobbes – considered the warlike relations between the nations as the state of nature.
+Therefore, international agreements and internationally applicable laws should maintain and secure the peace between states perpetually.
+Therefore, the civil legal order for international peace consists of civil rights (the citizens of a state and that state); international law (between states), and world civil law (the rights between world citizens and states to which they do not belong).
 Human rights should serve as the basis for all of these legal spheres.

 Civil Society